AnjaleeAmarakoon/pomodoro-timer/README.md

-Here’s a clean **README.md** content for your Pomodoro Timer project:

----

 # ⏳ Pomodoro Timer

 A simple and modern Pomodoro Timer built with **React** and **Tailwind CSS**, featuring dark mode, sound alerts, and customizable session controls.